 The Moodle quiz will be worth 60% of the total unit mark, and will assess weeks 6-12 of the course.
-It will consist of a mixture of multiple choice, true and false, calculation, and short answer questions.
+It will consist of a mixture of multiple choice, calculation, and short answer questions.
 The quiz has a time limit of 180 minutes.
 More details will be provided on Moodle during the term.